 The Advisory Council is made up of experts in higher education and global development.
 They give advice in academic and strategic matters.
-This group is consulted in three ways: 1) As a whole body twice a year; 2) As individuals on terms of specific expertise; and 3) As participants in University processes such as the Delphi Process for revising Programmatic Learning Outcomes.
+This group is consulted as individuals in terms of specific expertise and as participants in university processes.

 President